The Most Positive New Moon Of The Summer Is Here

-If you've been craving a vibe shift for the summer, you're in luck.
+If you've been craving a vibe shift, you're in luck.
 The new moon in Cancer will arrive on June 28, blessing us with a clean slate for the next month.
 As always, new moons are a time of heightened emotions and releasing stagnant energy, but this month, it's time to focus on one thing: gratefulness.

 Iva Naskova, astrologer at the Nebula app, tells Refinery29 that we should practice feeling grateful for what we have, how far we've come, and prepare for even greater things in the future.
-If you're struggling with recognising your accomplishments — big and small — a productive exercise for this new moon would be to write everything down that you're proud of or grateful for (yes, even your AC on a hot summer's day).
+If you're struggling with recognising your accomplishments — big and small — a productive exercise for this new moon would be to write everything down that you're proud of or grateful for (yes, even your heater on a cold winter's day).
 Looking back at this list for the next few days while the new moon's powers are potent will help energise you for the month to come.

 Advertisement